Protein structure generation via folding diffusion: Method

 We propose a simplified framing of protein backbones that follows the biological intuition of protein folding while removing the need for complex equivariant networks.
 Rather than viewing a protein backbone of length $N$ amino acids as a cloud of 3D coordinates (i.e., $x \in \mathbb{R}^{N \times 3}$ if modeling only $C_\alpha$ atoms, or $x \in \mathbb{R}^{3N \times 3}$ for a full backbone) as prior works have done, we view it as a sequence of six internal, consecutive angles $x \in [-\pi, \pi)^{(N-1) \times 6}$.
 That is, each vector of six angles describes the relative position of all backbone atoms in the \textit{next} residue given the position of the \textit{current} residue.
 These six angles are defined precisely in Table \ref{tab:angles-definition} and illustrated in Figure \ref{fig:diffusion-overview}.
-These internal angles can be easily computed using trigonometry, and subsequently converted back to 3D Cartesian coordinates by iteratively adding atoms to the protein backbone as described in \citet{nerf-parsons2005practical}, keeping bond distances fixed to average lengths (see Appendix \ref{appendix-choice-of-angles}, Figure \ref{fig:angle-reconstruction}).
+These internal angles can be easily computed using trigonometry, and converted back to 3D Cartesian coordinates by iteratively adding atoms to the protein backbone as described in \citet{nerf-parsons2005practical}, fixing bond distances to average lengths (Appendix \ref{appendix-choice-of-angles}, Figure \ref{fig:angle-reconstruction}).
+Despite building the structure from a fixed point, this formulation does not appear to overly accumulate errors (Appendix \ref{sec:test-reconst-by-len}, Figures \ref{fig:reconst-by-len}, \ref{fig:test-reconst-by-len}).

 This internal angle formulation has several key advantages.
 Most importantly, since each residue forms its own independent reference frame, there is no need to use an equivariant neural network.
-No matter how the protein is rotated or shifted, the angle of the \textit{next} residue given the \textit{current} residue never changes.
-This allows us to use a simple transformer as the backbone architecture; in fact, we demonstrate that our model fails when substituting our shift- and rotation-invariant internal angle representation with Cartesian coordinates, keeping all other design choices identical (see Appendix \ref{appendix-angle-ablation}, Figure \ref{fig:pairwise-distances}).
+No matter how the protein is rotated or shifted, the angles specifying the \textit{next} residue given the \textit{current} residue never changes.
+This allows us to use a simple transformer as the backbone architecture; in fact, we demonstrate that our model fails when substituting our shift- and rotation-invariant internal angle representation with Cartesian coordinates, keeping all other design choices identical (Appendix \ref{appendix-angle-ablation}, Figure \ref{fig:pairwise-distances}).
 This internal angle formulation also closely mimics how proteins actually fold by twisting into more energetically stable conformations.